mikalhdale/mikalhdale/README.md

 ### Currently

 - Completing the Google Cybersecurity Certificate
-- Building this portfolio — projects and lab write-ups coming soon
+- Gradually building out this portfolio with projects and write-ups
 - Next up: AZ-900 and SC-900

 ---